 #10 Prioritize Sleep

-Quality sleep is the cornerstone to overall physical and mental well-being, and therefore a crucial component of making healthy habits that stick.
+Quality sleep is the cornerstone to overall physical and mental well-being and, therefore a crucial component of making healthy habits that stick.
 When we’re sleep-deprived and running on fumes, not only will we experience difficulties in adhering to positive behaviors, but research shows we’re more likely to make unhealthy choices and decisions (like making impulsive decisions and reaching for high-calorie and high-sugar foods).
 With adequate sleep, on the other hand, we’re better able to cope with stress, regulate our mood and emotions, and improve our cognitive performance and decision-making — all things that support habit development!

 #11 Nourish Your Body